Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 This should be easy to comprehend mentally because the log entry list at hand is short and will make my code execute faster and it will be easier for me to debug because I can calculate results by hand.

 There are 6 entries with the userId=1.
-If we want to pair six entries into groups of 3, we should have 4 pairs:
+If I want to pair six entries into groups of 3, I should have 4 pairs:

 > 1.html \
 2.html \